 There are no public upland recreational facilities or boat rentals available.
 Lake Victor RV Park LLC, a privately operated camping area with an unimproved (oyster shell) boat ramp is located on the southeast side of the lake.
 For available camp sites or fishing conditions they may be reached at 850-956-4526.

 Largemouth bass anglers will be more successful fishing during the early morning and early evening hours when fish are actively feeding.
 Dark colored plastic worms, Rat-L-Traps, and diving lures are some of the more productive artificial baits.
-Larger bluegill and redear sunfish (shellcracker) will be congregating on the oyster-shell spawning area and limerock piles located within the lake.
-Redear typically begin bedding as water temperatures reach 68 degrees, while bluegill bedding peaks as water temperatures reach 80 degrees.
-Live baits such as red worms, wigglers, and crickets fished on light tackle in 2 to 5 feet of water are normally productive.
-As with bass, the most productive fishing seems to be early morning and late afternoon/early evening.
-Another productive method for catching bream is to take a small Beetle Spin (1/16 or 1/32 oz), detach the spinner and use only the little lead headed jig preferably with chartreuse colored grubs.
-Bait with a cricket and fish 3 to 4 feet below a float.
-Fishing near fish feeders that are set up in the lake can usually result in nice catches of bream.
-For anglers without a boat, fishing off the fishing pier adjacent to the boat ramp can be productive for bream.
-Catfish can be taken using chicken livers and earthworms primarily in the evening.
-Night fishing for bass, bream, and crappie, can also be productive as water temperatures increase to the upper 80’s and into the 90’s.
+Bluegills are currently congregating on spawning beds throughout the lake.
+Red worms, wigglers, and crickets fished on light tackle in 2 to 5 feet of water are the most productive baits.
+As with bass fishing, the early morning and late afternoon/early evening hours are normally most productive during the hot summer months.
+Catfish can be taken using chicken livers and earthworms primarily in the early morning and evening.
+Night fishing for bass, bream, and catfish can also be productive during this time of year.